JeremyPersing/Web-Projects/README.md

+# Web Projects

-Purpose: This repository contains progress of my front end web development skills.
+# Purpose: This repository contains progress of my front end web development skills.
 It includes multiples vanilla js, html, and css projects, along with projects utilizing frameworks such as React and Bootstrap.

-Technologies Learned: HTML, CSS, JavaScript, React, Bootstrap
+# Technologies Learned: HTML, CSS, JavaScript, React, Bootstrap

-Skills Learned: I learned how to create a web application.
+# Skills Learned: I learned how to create a web application.
 I learned how to utilize different frameworks.
 I learned how to create a REST API and make API calls.